ClearMeasure/AliaSQL/README.md

 --------------------------------
 First, [install NuGet](http://docs.nuget.org/docs/start-here/installing-nuget).

-We recommend starting with the AliaSQL Kickstarter that creates the Create, Update, Everytime, and TestData folders and  provides the Visual Studio runner.
+We recommend starting with the AliaSQL Kickstarter that creates Create, Update, Everytime, and TestData folders for your SQL scripts and  provides a Visual Studio runner.
 To get started, create an empty C# console app then install AliaSQL.Kickstarter from the package manager console:

     PM> Install-Package AliaSQL.Kickstarter